francisengelmann/points2objects/README.md

 The CoReNet dataset itself does not contain any polygon meshes.
 Instead, it relies on the ```ShapeNetCore.v2``` dataset.
+After registering, you can download the dataset as follows:
 ```bash
 wget https://shapenet.cs.stanford.edu/shapenet/obj-zip/ShapeNetCore.v2.zip --no-check-certificate
 unzip ShapeNetCore.v2.zip